awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-managing-permissions.md

 **Note**
 You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.
 You can also create your own custom IAM policies to allow permissions for CloudFront API operations\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.

-## Customer Managed Policy Examples<a name="access-policy-examples-for-sdk-cli"></a>
+## Customer managed policy examples<a name="access-policy-examples-for-sdk-cli"></a>

 You can create your own custom IAM policies to allow permissions for CloudFront API actions\.
 You can attach these custom policies to the IAM users or groups that require the specified permissions\.
 These policies work when you are using the CloudFront API, the AWS SDKs, or the AWS CLI\.
 The following examples show permissions for a few common use cases\.
-For the policy that grants a user full access to CloudFront, see [Permissions Required to Use the CloudFront Console](#console-required-permissions)\.
+For the policy that grants a user full access to CloudFront, see [Permissions required to use the CloudFront console](#console-required-permissions)\.

 **Topics**
 + [Example 1: Allow read access to all distributions](#access-policy-example-allow-read-hosted-zones)